ssollala/unex.java/README.md

-#JavaWorkFiles
+#JavaWorkFiles <br />
-This contains some work files that I've done during UNEX Java I-III classes
+This contains some work files and organized note that I've completed by myself and during the unex courses. <br />